intechstudio/grid-documentation/docs/guides/changelog/editor_changelog.md

 The extensive list of changes are as follows:

 #### New Features
+- With the new firmware, inter-Grid communication is now possible!
+Each Grid now has the capability to tell another to do something or remember sometihng.
+You can read more about how it works [here, it's called Immediate Send](/docs/wiki/more/immediate-send.md)
 - A new block has been added called NRPN.
 This allows you to easily send customizable NRPN MIDI messages.
 - A new block has been added called Button Step.
 This helps you individually customize buttons steps in multiple-step buttons modes.
 - A new block has been added called Function.
 This new block lets you create custom functions made in Lua code.